 An Examiner’s Amendment means that the Examining Attorney made a minor change to your file after communicating with you.
 The Examiner’s Amendment is typically issued after speaking with you or your attorney by phone or email.
 There is no need to respond to an Examiner’s Amendment.

 D. Notice of Incomplete Response

 A Notice of Incomplete Response is a formal notice from the USPTO explaining that your application is missing a signature or other formality.
-You must respond either within 30 days of the issue date or within your six-month window.
+You must respond either within 30 days of the issue date or within your three-month window.

 E. Priority Action

 A Priority Action is a written confirmation that your Examining Attorney communicated with you or your representative about specific legal requirements for your application.
 A Priority Action will list legal issues with your application, and how you can resolve these issues.
 Examining Attorneys issue Priority Actions to expedite your application.
-The deadline to respond is within six months from issuance.
+The deadline to respond is within three months from issuance.

 F. Trademark Office Action to Suspension Letter